 These charts show revenue growth is a serious problem, and that profit growth has been propped up with some serious financial engineering—following short-term, financially expedient paths at the expense of the long-term health of the business.
 These charts challenge the perspective that IBM has been divesting and investing to move into higher-value, more-profitable markets, because if it was, IBM's customers would be buying into the corporation's newest solutions as the products return ever-higher value to their businesses.

-The 1999-2024 profit growth chart below documents a few of the financial engineering “projects” the corner office implemented through their financial and human resource divisions: workforce rebalancing, resource actions, divestiture of critical assets, and employee benefit reductions.
+The 1999 through 2025 IBM profit growth chart below documents a few of the financial engineering “projects” the corner office implemented through their financial and human resource divisions: workforce rebalancing, resource actions, divestiture of critical assets, and employee benefit reductions.
 This is critical to highlight because these are unsustainable processes that can provide one-time, short-term profit spikes but can also drive long-term negative consequences for a corporation.
+As can be seen in these profit growth charts below, some of these activities—like the divestiture of the x86 Server Division—had an almost immediate negative growth consequence which has never been highlighted in the press.
+Many of these highlighted activities to prop up short-term profits are causing a long-term downward trend in employee revenue and profit productivity

 Employee productivity metrics are covered in the next key metrics category, which also seems to need more discussion within the press and more in-depth, long-term research by the analyst communities.